 A restructured account is categorised as 'Non-Performing' and placed on the appropriate classified grade based on our assessment of the financial condition of the borrower and the ability of the borrower to repay under the restructured terms.
 A restructured account must comply fully with the requirements of MAS Notice 612 before it can be de-classified.

-We provide for impairment of our overseas operations based on local regulatory requirements for local reporting purposes.
+We provide for impairment of our overseas operations based on local reporting requirements.
 Where necessary, additional impairment is provided to comply with our impairment policy and the MAS' requirements.

 Group Special Asset Management